Towards Landau-Ginzburg models for cominuscule spaces via the exceptional cominuscule family

 \section{Valuations, Khovanskii bases, and Newton-Okounkov bodies}

 Algorithm \ref{alg:subduction-for-gen-minors} is very reminiscent of the \emph{subduction algorithm} for \emph{Khovanskii bases}.
 In this section we will show that the Pl\"ucker coordinates form a Khovanskii basis for $\mathbb{C}[\cmX]$, and we then use this to give a \emph{Newton-Okounkov body} for $\cmX$.
-Throughout this section, we denote by $A$ a domain that is also a finitely generated algebra over an algebraically closed field $k$, and by $\Gamma$ a group with an ordering $\succ$ of its elements that respects the group operation.
+Throughout this section, we denote by $A$ a domain that is also a finitely generated algebra over an algebraically closed field $k$, and by $\Gamma\subset \mathbb{Q}^r$ a subgroup of the rational lattice with an ordering $\succ$ of its elements that respects the group operation.

 \begin{df}[\cite{Kaveh_Manon_Khovanskii_bases}, Definition 2.1] A \emph{valuation} is a function $\nu:A\setminus\{0\}\rightarrow \Gamma$ such that \begin{enumerate} \item For all $f,g\in A\setminus\{0\}$ with $f+g\neq0$, we have $\nu(f+g)\succeq \min_{\succ}(\nu(f),\nu(g))$. \item For all $f,g\in A\setminus\{0\}$, we have $\nu(fg)=\nu(f)+\nu(g)$. \item For all $f\in A\setminus\{0\}$ and $0\neq c\in k$, we have $\nu(cf)=\nu(f)$. \end{enumerate} For $g\in\Gamma$, let $F_{\succeq g}$ be the vector space $\{f\in A\setminus \{0\}\mid \nu(f)\succeq g\}\cup \{0\}$, and define $F_{\succ g}$ analogously.
 We then define the \emph{associated graded algebra}